 We then proceed on to the third level of evaluation, in which we use the QSPR predictions to predict toxicokinetic summary parameters – volume of distribution (Vd), half-life for elimination from the body (thalf), and whole-body clearance (Cltot) – and compare the predictions to the values estimated from the empirical fits to the CvT data.
 The values predicted for each method are provided in Supplemental Table 8.

 In Figure 9 we examine predicted vs. observed thalf.
-As summarized in Table 4, none of the models are very successful – the highest coefficient of variation is 0.15 for IFS-QSAR, while QSARINS-Chem and HTTK with ADMET both had an R2 of 0.11.
+As summarized in X none of the models are very successful – the highest coefficient of variation is 0.15 for IFS-QSAR, while QSARINS-Chem and HTTK with ADMET both had an R2 of 0.11.
 The RMSLE for all models, including HTTK with y-randomized data, was just above 1 (a factor of 10x).